CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T007-SBS.md

     ![Screen that shows that the GitHub action build succeeded](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/buildsucceed.png)

-13. Next, setup the `content-api` workflow and the `content-init` workflow the same way you setup for fabrikam-web.yml , copy the content from ```https://github.com/CloudlabsAI-Git/code-to-cloud/blob/main/fabrikam-web``` and replace the container name and working directory
+13. Next, setup the `content-api` workflow and the `content-init` workflow the same way you setup for fabrikam-web.yml , copy the content from ```https://github.com/CloudlabsAI-Git/code-to-cloud/blob/main/fabrikam-web``` and replace the container name and working directory.

 14. Navigate to the packages in your GitHub account and see if the container images are present.

     ![Overview of all packages of a GitHub account](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/packages.png)

 15. When you are done, pull the changes from your GitHub repository.